bhenndricks/23cfeatures/draft-lab/draft-lab.md

 1. Open 3 windows u2, u2, u2

-2. In Window 1 update table1(inventory_no_reservation) decrease a record by 100 but don’t commit
+2. In Window 1 update table1(inventory_no_reservations) decrease a record by 100 but don’t commit

 ````
 <copy>
-UPDATE s1.inventory_no_reservation
+UPDATE s1.inventory_no_reservations
-SET budget = budget - 100;
+SET budget = budget - 100 where ID = 1;
 </copy>
 ````

-3. Window 2 update t1 and decrease the same record by 100 and show that the session just hangs
+3. Window 2 update t1 and decrease the same record by 100 and it shows that the session just hangs

 ````
 <copy>
-UPDATE s1.inventory_no_reservation
+UPDATE s1.inventory_no_reservations
-SET budget = budget - 100;
+SET budget = budget - 100 where ID = 1
+commit;
 </copy>
 ````

-4. Window 3 update t1 and decrease the same record by 200 going below the “threshold” and the session just hangs
+4. Window 3 update t1 and decrease the same record by 200 going below the “threshold”.
+If the session hangs, it indicates an issue.

 ````
 <copy>
-UPDATE s1.inventory_no_reservation
+UPDATE s1.inventory_no_reservations
-SET budget = budget - 200;
+SET budget = budget - 200 WHERE ID = 1
+commit;
 </copy>
 ````